translate/translate/docs/formats/flex.rst

 .. versionadded:: 1.8

-Adobe Flex applications use .properties files similar to :doc:`Java properties
+Adobe Flex applications use :doc:`Java properties <properties>` encoded in UTF-8.
-<properties>`, but with UTF-8 encoding, and therefore :doc:`prop2po
-</commands/prop2po>` and po2prop are used for conversion.
+The :doc:`prop2po </commands/prop2po>` and po2prop commands are used for conversion.

-We welcome more testing and feedback, but based on our solid support for properties, this probably works perfectly.

 .. _flex#references: